Tonexus/halt/docs/algebraic_data_types.md

 #### Enums and keyword equivalencies

-All keyword types are simply unique enums with additional functionality provided by interfaces (TODO page on this).
+Most keyword types are simply enums with additional functionality provided by interfaces (TODO page on this).
 For instance, `N2`, defined as `[(), ()]` is equivalent to `Bool`, and `N256` is equivalent to `U8` and `S8`.

 #### Singleton canonicalization

-Any implicitly labeled singleton type is equivalent to its constituent type.
-In other words, the types `A`, `(A)`, `(_1: A)`, `[A]`, and `[_1: A]` are all equivalent, and whose fields may be accessed as type `A`.
-An interesting implication of canonicalization is that every function is an arity-1 function with its sole parameter being a tuple.
-Furthermore, parentheses and square brackets can both be naturally used for both grouping expressions and for constructing product and sum values, as the expression `[10 + (5 + 5)]` is of type `[(U32)]`, which is equivalent to `U32`.
+Any implicitly labeled singleton type can be coerced to and from its constituent type.
+In other words, the types `A`, `(A)`, `(_1: A)`, `[A]`, and `[_1: A]` may all be coerced to each other.
+In particular, field access uses the "canonical" version of the type with all singleton compositions stripped away.
+Another interesting implication of canonicalization is that every function may be treated as an arity-1 function with its sole parameter being a tuple.

-#### Automatic conversion of sums
+Furthermore, parentheses and square brackets can both be naturally used for both grouping expressions and for constructing product and sum values, as the singleton tuple `(5 + 5)` has type `(U32)`, but may be coerced to `U32`.

+#### Sum coercions

 Canonicalization may seem to contradict the instatiation of implicitly labelled sums.
 In the example with sums, `[value]` must have type `[Type2]`, which is equivalent to `Type2`, but it is assigned to a variable of type `[Type1, Type2, ...]`.
-In Halt, a choice may be automatically converted to a choice with additional summands as long as the source labels and types match a subset of the destination labels and types.
-Implicitly labeled sum values without redundant types may be converted to an implicitly labeled sum of the same types but with a different implicit label order.
+In Halt, a choice may be automatically coerced to a choice with additional summands as long as the source labels and types match a subset of the destination labels and types.
+Implicitly labeled sum values without redundant types may be coerced to an implicitly labeled sum of the same types but with a different implicit label order.